jnbli/Email-Draft-Duplicator/README.md

 - [X] User can duplicate drafts (given that the user has at least 1 draft) without having to click on an email if this add-on is used on non-mobile versions of Gmail.
 - [X] If a starred draft is duplicated, the starred status transfers over to the duplicates.
 - [X] User can duplicate more than one draft at once.
-- [ ] User can refresh the add-on via a button on the footer.
+- [X] User can refresh certain cards via a button on the footer.
+This is useful for ensuring that the card is processing and displaying up-to-date data.
+- [ ] User cannot select the same draft if duplicating multiple drafts.
+- [ ] Input data for the card the user is currently on persists when the card is reloaded.

 ### UI
 - [X] `Number of Copies` input displays an error message to the user if the input is invalid.